 Turn It Down

-This is always the first line of defence.
+Turning the system down is always the first line of defence.
 If feedback ever occurs, be quick to turn the microphone down (typically via the channel volume).
-Note that you could also reduce the gain of the mic or, alternatively, turn the loudspeaker down.
+Note that you could also reduce the mic's gain or, alternatively, turn the loudspeaker down.

 Feedback happens, and this is the quickest and most effective way to eliminate it.